shubhmehta10/Real-Time-Analytical-System-for-Public-Transit-Monitoring/README.md

 ### 5.1 Port Forward Kafka Service

-Port forward the Kafka service:
+Open a new terminal and port forward the Kafka service:

 ```bash
 kubectl port-forward svc/kafka-service 9092:9092